spcourse/python/en/lists/practice/contents.md

 **Exercise 7**
 Change the code from the exercise above, such that it does *not* create the new list `numbers2`.
-Instead it maintains a variable `count` that counts the *number of elements* that are above 5 *and* below 16.
+Instead, it maintains a variable `count` that counts the *number of elements* that are above 5 *and* below 16.

 **Exercise 8**
 Create a piece of code that creates a list of all numbers between `0` and `n` that are divisible by 3 and 5.
 (You might want to use `range()` here).